NaturalEssentialsInc/bulk-careers/jobs/warehouse-stock-associate.md

 * Regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 60 pounds, and occasionally move more than 100 pounds
 * Ability to work in high heat, humidity, or cold, tolerate strong or unpleasant odors, and at times dusty environment

-Starting Pay is $16.00 per hour **Monday - Friday 7:00am - 3:30pm schedule**
+**Starting Pay is $18.00 per hour**

+**Monday - Friday 7:00AM - 3:30PM +/- schedule**

-Benefits available after 90 days of employment
+**Great benefits available after 90 days, including paid holidays - we offer medical coverage that has $0 deductibles, $0 co-pays, and many no cost prescriptions under the plan**

 Job Type: Full-time

-Salary: $16.00 per hour
+Salary: From $18.00 per hour

 Benefits: